 Cockapoo Size Predictions: The Simple Equation You Can Use to Calculate Weight

-When your dog is about 15 weeks old, you can use a predictive formula to estimate its weight as an adult.
+When your dog is about 15 weeks old, you can use a predictive formula to estimate your own Cockapoo size chart.

 - Maxi Cockapoos: Maxis reach about half of their total weight by five months and are fully grown by 14 months.
 Weigh your dog at 18 weeks.
 Then multiply the result by two.